Natalie Staats Reiss, Ph.D. is a licensed Psychologist in the state of Ohio (License #6083). She received her Ph.D. in Clinical Psychology from

 Dr. Richard Smith and Dr. Sun Hee Kim, from the University of Kentucky, recently published a comprehensive article describing the nature of envy as well as the negative effects it can have on our mental and physical health.
 Historically considered one of the seven deadly sins (and appearing in two of the Ten Commandments of the Old Testament), envy is a “state in which the desired advantage enjoyed by another person or group of people causes a person to feel a painful blend of inferiority, hostility, and resentment.”
 (Psychological Bulletin, 2007).
 As medieval theologian St. Thomas Aquinas wrote, "Charity rejoices in our neighbor’s good, while envy grieves over it."

-Dr. Smith and Dr. Kim’s research suggests that my reaction to those “perfect parents” is the more common type of envy, when the person who has the desired advantage is relatively similar to you.
+Dr. Smith and Dr. Kim’s research suggests the more common type of envy is when the person who has the desired advantage is relatively similar to you.
 In addition, envy is more likely when the domain of comparison is important to you.
-Parenting is an important role to me, so I am more likely to be envious of someone who seems to parent well than someone who excels at downhill skiing (not important to me).

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs